-We are flexible in what and how we publish and may divert from the above in exceptional cases.
+We are flexible in what and how we publish and may divert from the above.

 Before drafting a piece contact us to learn whether we think it may be interesting.

 If you decide to submit a piece, please follow these guidelines:

 By sending your piece you agree that it will be published under the conditions explained here.
 Please indicate should you prefer a different arrangement.
 Note that we do not offer any pay.